 While weaving is sometimes one of the driving behaviors considered legitimate evidence for a traffic stop, what amount of weaving and/or how long a driver must be weaving before a police officer is considered to have reasonable cause varies from state to state.
 It also varies within each state depending on the case in question.
 California’s definition of weaving includes doing so within a lane and such behavior becomes reasonable suspicion after three-quarters of a mile.
 In Texas, however, a police officer followed a driver for about twice that distance and estimated that he saw the vehicle weaving between two and seven times; his uncertainty in terms of how many times the driver weaved led to the court deciding against the legitimacy of the stop, and distance was irrelevant.

-Because laws and their applications can be so confusingly variable, the help of a qualified Milwaukee DUI lawyer at Vanden Heuvel & Dineen, S.C. can be invaluable in fighting the serious charge of a DUI.
+Because laws and their applications can be so confusingly variable, the help of a qualified OWI lawyer in Milwaukee at Vanden Heuvel & Dineen, S.C. can be invaluable in fighting the serious charge of a DUI.
 Fill out the form on the page to find out what can be done for your case.